Discovery writing

 Plantsers (a portmanteau of planner and pantser) plan lightly and discover the rest.
 They might know the beginning, the ending, and a handful of major turning points, but leave large sections of the story open to be found during drafting.
 It's the most common position on the spectrum, and in practice, many writers who identify as plotters or pantsers are actually somewhere in this middle zone.

-What Discovery Writing Actually Looks Like in Practice
+What Does Discovery Writing Actually Look Like?

 You start with something small.
 Maybe it's a character whose voice appeared in your head fully formed.
 Maybe it's a single scene — a confrontation, a moment of loss, an opening image — that felt like it mattered before you knew why.
 You don't have a plot.
 You have a starting point, and a pull toward something you can't quite name yet.